GPUOpen-Tools/radeon_gpu_profiler/Known_Issues.md

 14) D3D12 command list calls of ExecuteIndirect() may show in RGP as multiple compute events.
 This will be corrected in a future release after obtaining more information from the driver.
 15) The Radeon Overlay hotkey, Alt+R, conflicts with the Radeon GPU Profiler shortcut key used to select the Pipeline state pane.
 The Radeon Overlay hotkey can be reconfigured by opening the Radeon Settings panel (from the system tray), selecting the Preferences tab then clicking the "Toggle Radeon Overlay Hotkey" button.
 16) When using RGP with RenderDoc, please make sure that RenderDoc is terminated between RenderDoc capture sessions (generating a RenderDoc capture file or loading a RenderDoc capture file is considered a session for the purpose here).
 While it is possible to take multiple RGP profiles of a RenderDoc capture file, it is not possible to take RGP profiles between RenderDoc sessions.
 If this is attempted, RenderDoc will pop up an error dialog box indicating that an RGP profile can't be taken and to restart RenderDoc
+17) If an instance of Radeon GPU Profiler is spawned from RenderDoc, it must be closed before restarting RenderDoc.
+The menu option to create new RGP profiles will not be enabled otherwise.